icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 would be much greater than 17.4 nautical miles, resulting in a Liquid Water Content Factor of less than 1, but the recommendation above is to use a value of 1 anyway.

+### Drop size distributions

+The accuracy of the multicylinder instrument for determining drop size distribution was questioned several times (see, for example, [NACA-TN-1904.md]({filename}NACA-TN-1904.md)).

+I have not seen direct comparisons between a multicylinder and more current instruments that can provided detailed drop size spectrum data.

+The multicylinder instrument drop size distribution determination depends on natural icing distributions to be something like the idealized Langmuir drop size distributions.
+For at least some cases, this is true.
+See [Conclusions of Icing on Cylinders]({filename}cylinder_thread_wrap_up.md#drop_size_distributions).

+Nonetheless, advisory material still suggests the use of Langmuir distributions [^6].

 ### NACA-TN-1855 suggested research tasks